Note: text in square brackets is added for clarity and was not part of the location's name.Station code: GKC National

 This is the main station in Greenock.
 It replaced Greenock Bridge Street which was the original terminus of the line.
 The original terminus line was located slightly to the north and the line was cut back to the new station on opening.
 In addition the new alignment was further north in general.
 To great local disappointment Greenock Mansion House was demolished as part of the works.
 The new station opened with extension of the line west to Gourock.

-The station had a large glazed roof with castellated turrets at the ends of the supporting walls.
+The station, by James Miller, had a large glazed roof with castellated turrets at the ends of the supporting walls.
 It has two through platforms and a bay platform with two lines.
 The roof was partially restored after the Greenock Blitz over the circulating area but with canopies on the platforms.